Dragon boat festival information updated by Team Manager Mary Visser Kerr

 Turn left at McClintock Dr

-Turn right on Elm St., pass the grove of cedar trees and there we are on the left.
+Turn right on Elm St., pass the grove of cedar trees and just a little bit further.

 |